What is ATRT?

 Chemotherapy

-Systemic Chemotherapy: When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach tumor cells throughout the body.
-Some oral chemotherapy drugs can cross the blood-brain barrier and reach the tumor.
+Chemotherapy for AT/RT is injected into a vein.
+When given this way, the drugs enter the bloodstream and can reach tumor cells throughout the body.
 High doses of some chemotherapy drugs given into a vein can cross the blood-brain barrier and reach the tumor.
+Chemotherapy for AT/RT is also placed directly into the cerebrospinal fluid (intrathecal chemotherapy).
+Combination chemotherapy uses more than one anticancer drug.

 Radiation therapy

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 External radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.

 Because radiation therapy can affect growth and brain development in young children, especially children who are three years old or younger, the dose of radiation therapy may be lower than in older children.